 Culture and Climate

-Mongolia has one of the last truly nomadic cultures on earth, and the people are deeply tied to the land and to their history.
-With livestock outnumbering people eight to one, an estimated 30% of the population maintains a traditional pastoral nomadic lifestyle, spreading themselves over the 1.62 million square kilometers of land.
-Nomads move anywhere from four to ten times a year cycling through the same locations each year.
-The population density in some parts of Mongolia is as low as 1.5 square kilometers per person, making access to health care and other amenities very difficult.
+Mongolia has one of the last nomadic cultures on earth.The people are deeply tied to the land and to their history.
+With livestock outnumbering people 17 to 1, an estimated 30% of the population maintains a traditional pastoral nomadic lifestyle, spreading themselves over the 1.62 million square kilometers of land.
+Nomads move anywhere from four to ten times a year, cycling through the same locations each year.
+The average population density in Mongolia is 1.5 square kilometers per person, making access to health care and other amenities very difficult.

-Although ethnic diversity is high in the north and west of the country, 86% of the Mongolian population claims their tribal descent as ‘Khalk’, or from the tribe of Genghis Khan.
+Although ethnic diversity is high in the northern and western parts of the country, 86% of the Mongolian population claims their tribal descent as ‘Khalk’, or from the tribe of Genghis Khan.
 Other tribes include, but are not limited to Kazakhs, Tuvans, Altai Uriankhai, Buriats, and Dukha.
 Mongolian culture was heavily influenced by Soviet communism, emphasizing a collective society that was in opposition to the country’s long ingrained self-sufficiency.

 Government and Economy

 Mongolia is currently a parliamentary republic.
-In this system, parliamentary representatives are elected by popular vote, then these representatives elect the government.
-The President is voted in by general election.
-Two main parties, the Mongolian People’s Revolutionary Party (MPRP) and the Democratic Party (DP), have been alternately switching, then sharing, government rule for the last 20 years.
+In this system, parliamentary representatives are elected by popular vote.
+These representatives elect the government.
+The president is voted in by general election.There are many different political parties in Mongolia.
+Three parties have alternated government rule for the last 20 years.

-The Mongolian economy has traditionally been based on herding livestock, so most of Mongolia’s culture is inseparable from the horse.
+The Mongolian economy was traditionally based on herding livestock, so most of Mongolia’s culture is inseparable from the horse.
 Mongolian culture is steeped in a past of nomadic tradition, warrior ancestry, and strong Tibetan Buddhist influence, overlapped by Chinese rule for several hundred years.
 Starting in the late 20th century, mining became central to Mongolia’s economy.
 Copper, gold, coal, molybdenum, tin, and tungsten are the primary mineral resources in Mongolia.
-Until 1990, one third of the country’s GDP was dependent on the USSR.
+Until 1990, one third of the country’s gross domestic product (GDP) was dependent on the USSR.
 That economic paradigm ended abruptly in 1990 with the imminent break-up of the Soviet Union.
-Since that time Mongolia has received generous sums of foreign aid to support its transition to a free market economy.
-The economic future of Mongolia will depend on its ability to exploit its mineral resources without being itself exploited by multi-national mining interests.The effect of mining income on the general population, specifically the poorest members, has yet to be seen.
+Since that time, Mongolia has received generous sums of foreign aid to support its transition to a free market economy.
+The economic future of Mongolia will depend on its ability to utilize mineral resources.The effect of mining income on Mongolia’s general population, specifically the poorest members, has yet to be seen.
 Rapid development from foreign investment peaked in 2011 to 2013.
 In 2012 Mongolia was the fastest growing economy in the world.
 Since then, foriegn investment has dropped by more than 75%, and the local currency has devalued against the dollar by 40%.
 Currently, inflation averages around 12%.
 Mongolia is currently in a deep recession.